usnistgov/corr-cli/INSTALLATION.md

 This will run an Ansible script that will install all the necessary prerequisites to run CoRR. `sudo` privileges are required.
-Edit [`builds/install.yaml`](builds/install.yaml) to change custom variables such as the version of the code to install and the repository URL.
+Edit [`builds/install.yaml`](builds/install.yaml) to change custom variables such as the version of the code to install, the repository URL or the conda environment.
 To start development servers switch to the `corr` environment with,

     $ source activate corr